Dbenatar/reading-notes/README.md

 ## Things to keep telling myself

-- Time (to practice and learn)
+- It takes time (to practice and learn)
-- Persistance
+- Be persist
 - Embrace the challenge

 >“We only know a tiny proportion about the complexity of the natural world.
 Wherever you look, there are still things we don’t know about and don’t understand. [...]
 There are always new things to find out if you go looking for them.”